abuckenhofer/columnarpostgresql/README.md

 # columnarpostgresql
-Repository containg a Dockerfile: PostgreSQL with columnstore cstore extension for analytical workloads
+Repository containg a Dockerfile: PostgreSQL with columnstore cstore extension for analytical workloads.

 A columnar store is used for analytical queries.
 CStore_fdw is a columnar extension for PostgreSQL.
 The repository contains a Dockerfile to build a PostgreSQL containing the extension.